Downtown Los Angeles is an ideal date destination with great restaurants, bars, and attractions, many of which are within walking distance.

 If you want to impress a foodie, check out Caldo Verde on the ground floor, featuring Portuguese cuisine by Suzanne Goin (AOC) and Caroline Styne.
 Better yet, have dinner there and drinks at Cara Cara!

-In one sentence, I would describe Clifton’s as a multi-level vintage bar crossed with the museum of natural history, complete with real taxidermied animals (a bison and lion among others)!
-It’s a great place to go for drinks, Swing dancing (on Friday and Saturday nights on the third floor), regular DJ dancing on the second floor.
+In one sentence, I would describe Clifton’s as a multi-level vintage bar crossed with a museum of natural history, complete with real taxidermied animals (a bison and lion among others!)
+It’s a great place to go for drinks and DJ dancing on the second floor, or just to wander around and explore.

 For a great make-out spot, check out the Stone Chapel on the second floor – an intimate cave-like make-out space with a forest diorama in front of you.
 Knock before entering!